jadetyrer/tender/README.md

 Add after changing database

 ###### Target Audience
 The target audience is organisers of any events such as sporting events, music festivals and food festivals.
 These event organisers will need temporary staff such as security staff, wait staff and bartenders.
 The target audience of workers are individuals that need casual work for extra money or those looking to attend events but would like to work.
-These individuals could be people working part-time, students or full-time workers looking to attend particular events without paying for the tickets reducing thier costs of attending.
+These individuals could be people working part-time, students or full-time workers looking to attend particular events without paying for the tickets reducing their costs of attending.

 ###### Tech Stack
 * Ruby on Rails